LaunchCodeEducation/java-web-development/src/chapters/thymeleaf-views/template-conditionals.rst

 #.
 Alternatively, ``condition`` can be a statement that evaluates to ``true``
    or ``false``.

-.. admonition:: Note

-   ``condition`` could also represent a function call that returns a boolean.
-   However, making this work properly is an advanced topic and is beyond the scope of this course.

 If ``condition`` evaluates to ``true``, then Thymeleaf adds the HTML element to the webpage, and the content gets displayed in the view.
 If ``condition`` is ``false``, then Thymeleaf does NOT generate the element, and the content stays